 Stage 3 Exposures

+RMD will manage and monitor all stage 3 assets and report, at least, monthly to the CCo and ManCo.
 Assets classified as stage 3 exposures for IFRS9 purposes are those where credit risk has increased to a point where they are now considered ‘Credit Impaired’.

 The Branch must raise an impairment allowance equivalent to the latest assessment of lifetime expected credit losses, i.e. on the same basis as for stage 2 assets above.
 Standards must define stage 3 ECL calculation requirements equivalent to those detailed under stage 2, with the exception that, for stage 3 exposures impairment measurement parameters must be defined as such that they take into account that stage 3 exposures are already considered as in default, and any exposure is considered as the current outstanding balance.